SUSYUSTC/MathTranslate/README.md

 ## Examples
 In the example directory, run `translate.sh` and you would expect to get the same with `main.tex` and `main.pdf`.

+## Further developments
+1. Make it compatible on different operating systems
+2. Automatically extract text boxes from pdf file
+3. Make it more user-friendly

+If you are interested in making contribution, please contact me by susyustc@gmail.com.